U.S. bomb-complex search urged over Huawei, ZTE fear

 Huawei is the world's largest maker of telecommunications equipment after Sweden's Ericsson (ERICb.ST).
 ZTE, a Shenzhen, China-based crosstown rival, is the fifth-ranking provider.

-A document drafted for the House panel maintained that Huawei and ZTE had been, and would likely continue to be, provided "billions of dollars in Chinese government support," a charge the companies deny.
+A document drafted for the House panel maintained that Huawei and ZTE had been and were likely to continue to be provided "billions of dollars in Chinese government support," a charge the companies deny.

 Huawei spokesman William Plummer said the measure's intent was "unclear."